 About Stefan Riedl

 Dr. Riedl studied biochemistry at the University of Bayreuth, Germany and went on to spend the first two years of his doctoral work at the Burnham Institute, La Jolla, California.
 He received his Ph.D. in the group of Dr. Robert Huber at the Max Planck Institute, Munich, Germany, for his work on the activation and inhibition of caspases.
 His postdoctoral work on the structure of Apaf-1 was carried out at Princeton University, New Jersey.
 He joined the faculty at Sanford-Burnham as an Assistant Professor in 2006.
-His laboratory focuses on the structure and mechanism of signaling platforms and signaling complexes involved in the regulation of cellular pathways.
+He is currently an Associate Professor in the Sanford-Burnham program on Cell Death and Survival Networks and the Inflammatory Diseases program.
+His laboratory focuses on the structure and mechanism of signaling platforms and signaling complexes regulating cell death, survival, inflammation and immune response.